biostatistics-union-of-grad-students/biostatistics-union-of-grad-students.github.io/_posts/lessons/2023-09-30-ai4ph-scholarship-awardees-biostatistics-cohort.md

 ## **AI4PH Scholarship 2023-2024**

-Cohort In a remarkable display of academic excellence, our biostatistics students have been awarded the prestigious AI4PH Scholarship for the 2023-2024 academic year: **Xinyang (Sean) Feng** and **Zijin Liu**.
+Cohort In a remarkable display of academic excellence, our biostatistics PhD students have been awarded the prestigious AI4PH Scholarship for the 2023-2024 academic year: **Xinyang (Sean) Feng** and **Zijin Liu**.

-Congratulations!
+**Congratulations!**

 <!--more-->